1414C/sqac/README.md

 ## Outstanding TODO's
 - [ ]refactor non-idempotent SQLite Foreign-Key test to use a closure
-- [ ]consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables (dangerous?)
+- [ ]consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables
 - [ ]add cascade to Drops?
 - [ ]examine the $desc orderby when limit / offset is used in postgres with selection parameter (odd)
 - [ ]change from timestamp with TZ to timestamp and ensure timestamps are in UTC before submitting to the db